rahmaashraf22/rahmaashraf22/README.md

 ## ⚡ Philosophy

-> “Clean code is not an option, it’s a standard.”
+> “Code is like humor.
+When you have to explain it, it’s bad.” — Cory House"

 ---